wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 The appropriate shape of mask for this type of error is a cylinder.
 Since we seeded our positions at half the inter-subunit spacing, this is the maximum XY error and will be the radius of the mask.

-Run this command in MATLAB to save a cylindrical mask 4 pixels wide and 24 high:
+Run this command in the STOPGAP Console to save a cylindrical mask 4 pixels wide and 24 high:

     ccmask = sg_cylinder(32, 4, 24);
     sg_mrcwrite('masks/ccmask.mrc', ccmask);